-COMP 1000 - Introduction to Computers (3)
+COMP 1000 - Introduction to Computer Literacy (3)

-Introduces the fundamental concepts, terminology, and operations necessary to use computers.
+This course introduces the fundamental concepts, terminology, and operations necessary to use computers.
 Emphasis is placed on basic functions and familiarity with computer use.
-Topics include an introduction to computer terminology, the Windows environment, Internet and email, word processing software, spreadsheet software, database software, and presentation software.
+Topics include introductions to computer and digital terminology and usage, operating systems, Internet and digital communication, word processing applications, spreadsheet applications, database applications, and presentation applications.